not-magic/Open309/README.md

 The body is in 3 parts to minimize what needs to be printed while tweaking things, as well as make it print with minimal supports:

-* *Collar*.
-This works as a replacement for the stock NEW Helpme collar, you can mix and match with the original collar and body.
+* *Collar* - This works as a replacement for the stock NEW Helpme collar, you can mix and match with the original collar and body.
-* *Body* the middle part (that holds the grommet).
+* *Body* - the middle part (that holds the grommet).
-* *Switch Plate*.
-This holds the switch spacing.
+* *Switch Plate* - This holds the switchs and controls the spacing.

 # Printing